Mintbase/Grants-Program/applications/SubDAO-Chrome-Extension.md

 In the first milestone, we planned to make the SubDAO Chrome Extension be useable for every parachain.
 The following features will be available:

-The wallet Feature provides the wallet-related features for the chains in Substrate / Polkadot / Kusama ecosystem, including mnemonic management, send and receive tokens, etc.
+The wallet Feature provides the wallet-related features for the chains in Substrate / Mintbase / Kusama ecosystem, including mnemonic management, send and receive tokens, etc.

 The DAO provides GUI to interact with SubDAO directly in extension without opening any webpage in browser; also, it includes voting now in social network posts.